rcghpge/version-cv/README.md

 - [DeepMind Mathematics Dataset](https://github.com/google-deepmind/mathematics_dataset)
 - [MathWriting](https://huggingface.co/datasets/mathwriting)

-Initial experiments and preprocessed image sets are located in `data/` and `docs/`.
+Initial benchmarks were considered but not implemented due to time constrained builds.
+They are located under `data/` and `docs/` directories.

 ---